Location: 64 miles from Ventura Harbor & 46 miles from Santa Barbara

 Photography: Hit or miss conditions.

-The western most of the Northern Channel Islands is San Miguel .
-San Miguel is influenced by the cooler, nutrient rich California current which resultsin cool water temperatures (55-60 F.) and marine life typical to what you would expect to find in the central California coastline.
-Here you may see Wolfeels, BIG halibut, HUGE Bugs, and very lush invertebrates and nudibranchs.
+San Miguel is influenced by nutrient rich California current which results in cooler water temperatures (55-60 F.) and marine life typical to what you would expect to find in the central California coastline.
+Here you may see Wolf-eels, BIG halibut, HUGE Bugs, and very lush invertebrates and nudibranchs.
 One of our favorite sites here is Wilson Rock, a remote pinnacle offering great gaming for rock fish and halibut plus some of the best macro photography opportunities at San Miguel.